HBase Tutorial: HBase Introduction and Facebook Case Study

 - In 2010, HBase became Apache’s top level project.

-After knowing about the past of HBase, you would be curious to know what is HBase?
+After knowing about the history of Apache HBase, you would be curious to know what is Apache HBase?
 Let us move further and take a look.

 HBase is an open source, multidimensional, distributed, scalable and a NoSQL database written in Java.
 HBase runs on top of HDFS (Hadoop Distributed File System) and provides BigTable like capabilities to Hadoop.
 It is designed to provide a fault tolerant way of storing large collection of sparse data sets.